atxFarley/aws_serverless/README.md

 * No VMs!!

 ## Cloud Computing Platform
 This project was written specifically for deployment to AWS.
-While the database and UI pieces are platform agnostic, the middle layer of the application is all AWS Lambda functions.
+While the database and UI pieces are platform-agnostic, the "middle-layer" of the application is a collection of AWS Lambda functions.
 A brief list of the main AWS services required for this application:

 * Amazon Relational Database Service (Amazon RDS) - PostgreSQL database engine with PostGIS extensions